Solar-network/docs/docs/sxpswap/technical-details/security/broadcast-procedure.md

 <br />

 Once all validations are passed.
 The backend program will generate a transaction and broadcast it to mainnet to the address that was submitted in the contract.<br />
-Within this transaction, the vendorField will contain additional details regarding the SXPSwap transaction in the following format:<br />
+Within this transaction, the memo will contain additional details regarding the SXPSwap transaction in the following format:<br />

-!!! vendorField on mainnet transaction
+!!! memo on mainnet transaction

     bsc:0x4f7ce4430909fef471f30c4d7c74156bc9df8887c3b0f7d0c50d2085dcada254